giovannaruggio/horiseon-functionality-refactor/README.md

 ## Description

 This project includes a refactoring of Horiseon to improve the functionality and accessibility of the website.
 In this project, I improve the existing code and fix minor semantic issues.
-I simplify code within the CSS and ensured that the project operated successfully.
+I simplify code within the CSS and ensure that the project operates successfully.

 ## Visuals